-the California Institute of Technology (Caltech) and Cooper Union, which never employed them.
-Moreover, in the past year or so, plans have begun to challenge legacy preferences in federal court.8 A serious legal challenge based on new claims has a very real possibility of succeeding on the merits, for reasons outlined below.
+One threshold question for a volume such as this is whether a policy that has been around for almost a hundred years-no matter how unfair-is ever going to change.
+The evidence in this book suggests that legacy preferences are in fact vulnerable.
+Over the past decade or so, sixteen leading institutions (including Texas A&M; the University of Arizona; the University of California, Berkeley; the University of California, Los Angeles; and the University of Georgia) have abandoned legacy preferences, joining institutions such as the California Institute of Technology (Caltech) and Cooper Union, which never employed them.
+Moreover, in the past year or so, plans have begun to challenge legacy preferences in federal court.7 A serious legal challenge based on new claims has a very real possibility of succeeding on the merits, for the reasons outlined in Chapters 7, 8, and 9 of this book.
 At a minimum, litigation will produce, through the legal discovery process, greater understanding of the workings of legacy preferences, illuminating a practice that already is deeply unpopular with the American public.
-(One poll found Americans oppose legacy preferences by 75 percent to 23 percent).9 Opposition to legacy preferences over the years has spanned the political spectrum, from Senators Ted Kennedy and John Edwards and Representative George Miller on the left, to George W. Bush and Senators Charles Grassley and Bob Dole on the right.10 A court case shining light on the issue could provide a political catalyst, particularly in a moment of profound populist anger in the country toward practices that unfairly advantage elites.
+(One poll found Americans oppose legacy preferences by 75 percent to 23 percent).8 Opposition to legacy preferences over the years has spanned the political spectrum, from

+Senators Ted Kennedy and John Edwards and Representative George Miller on the left, to George W. Bush and Senators Charles Grassley and Bob Dole on the right.
+A court case shining light on the issue could provide a political catalyst, particularly in a moment of profound populist anger in the country toward practices that unfairly advantage elites.

-A parallel set of legal and political developments involving affirmative action further threaten the future of legacy preferences in university admissions.
+A parallel set of legal and political developments involving affirmative action further threatens the future of legacy preferences in university admissions.
 Race-based affirmative action policies are under attack from both popular initiatives and the courts.
 Justice Anthony Kennedy, who dissented in the Supreme Court's 2003 case, Grutter v.
 Bollinger, which affirmed the use of race in law school admissions at the University of Michigan, is the new swing vote on the Court.
-A new case challenging racial preferences at the University of Texas very well could provide the U.S. Supreme Court an opportunity to cut back on racial preferences significantly.11 If this happens, legacy preferences will come under new pressure as well.
+A new case challenging racial preferences at the University of Texas very well could provide the U.S. Supreme Court an opportunity to cut back on racial preferences significantly.
+10 If this happens, legacy preferences will come under new pressure as well.
 Recent history suggests that preferences for the children of wealthy alumni are vulnerable in a post-affirmative action environment.
-After California banned racial preferences by voter referendum, for example, it soon moved to eliminate legacy preferences in the University of California system.12 The same was true at other institutions.
-If change comes to affirmative action programs, legacy preferences may well be swept aside too.13
+After California banned racial preferences by voter referendum, for example, it soon moved to eliminate legacy preferences in the University of California system.
+11 The same was true at other institutions.
+If change comes to affirmative action programs, legacy preferences may well be swept aside too.12

 Another threshold question is whether legacy preferences matter.
 Preferences for the children of alumni are concentrated in selective institutions and may determine whether students are accepted at particular institutions, but not whether they will attend college at all.
-So how much does it matter if a given

-AMERICANS OPPOSE LEGACY PREFERENCES BY 75 PERCENT TO 23 PERCENT. student goes to a more or less elite school?
+So how much does it matter if a given student goes to a more or less elite school?